benckx/git-hours-estimator/README.md

 # About

-Estimate the amount of work spent on a project based on the git commits timestamp.
+Estimate the amount of work spent on a project based on the git commits timestamps.

-Algo is based on this (but I couldn't make it work): https://github.com/kimmobrunfeldt/git-hours
+Algorithm is based on this (but I couldn't make it work):

+https://github.com/kimmobrunfeldt/git-hours

 # How To